Sanjanagupta96/CODSOFT/README.md

-I have successfully completed my tasks.
+I have successfully completed my tasks.<br>
+This is Calculator by using basic HTML ,CSS, JavaScript